-Decide which areas of help you are looking for example is it insurance, treatment questions, case management/organization of treatments, specific understanding of information about your cancer/illness, or an emotional sounding board.
+Decide which areas of help you are looking, for example, is it insurance, treatment questions, case management/organization of treatments, specific understanding of information about your cancer/illness, or an emotional sounding board.

-Check your advocate's experience, qualifications and references:
+Check your advocate's experience, qualifications, and references:

 Advocates with medical experience should be qualified registered nurses.
 Ask for detailed information about an advocate’s experience.
-Ask for client references, and medical professional references.
-Is your potential advocate someone you feel is trustworthy?
+Ask for client references and medical professional references.
+Is your potential to advocate someone you feel is trustworthy?
 Do you feel comfortable sharing your private medical information with this person?
 Is your potential advocate compassionate, and above all, a good listener.